damienomurchu/data-miner/README.md

 ---
-# No longer actively maintained
+# Archived - No longer maintained.
 ---

 # data-miner